danwing/metadata/draft-rw-sconepro-flow-metadata.md

 During a reactive policy event, dropping packets with 'prefer-keep' set to false is preferred over dropping 'prefer-keep' set to true packets.
+Absent such discard preference indication, the network element will blindly drop packets during a reactive policy event.

 ### Reliable Traffic